andytudhope/suave-specs/specs/rigil/README.md

 1. A user sends their L1 transaction, EIP-712 message, UserOp, or Intent into a SUAVE computor.
 2. MEVM processes this L1 transaction, extracts a hint, and emits it onchain.
-3. Searchers listening to the chain see the hint, craft a backrun transactions, and send them to a SUAVE computor.
+3. Searchers listening to the chain see the hint, craft backrun transactions, and send them to a SUAVE computor.
 4. SUAVE computors will process the backrun, combine it into a bundle with the original transaction, include the bundle in a block, and then emit the block to an offchain relay.

 *Optionally*, bundles can be sent straight to a centralized block builder, or the block can also be sent to an onchain relay instead of offchain.